Map methods on the call stack while debugging in Visual Studio

 Not all calls appear on the map.
 Why?

-By default, only your code appears on the map.
-To see external code, turn it on in the Call Stack window or turn off Enable Just My Code in the Visual Studio debugging options.
+By default, only your own code appears on the map.
+To see external code, turn it on in the Call Stack window:

 Does changing the map affect the code?